HWO-Yield-Visualizations/yieldplotlib/paper/paper.md

 and accessible way has therefore also become apparent.
 This is non-trivial due to the differing syntaxes, structures, and assumptions that each of these codes make.

-When these values are interrogated directly, however, new insights are achieved.
-This is highlighted in detail in [@ETCCrossCal2025] where a comparison of just the internal exposure time calculations of AYO and EXOSIMS was done and both errors and sources of previously unknown discrepancy were found. `yieldplotlib` is in many ways a continuation of that initial work but aimed instead at the higher level yield products which are of the most direct interest.
+Despite the challenges, when these values are interrogated directly, new insights are achieved.

-`yieldplotlib` is a Python package for visualizing the inputs and outputs of AYO and EXOSIMS through the use of a loading and parsing structure that allows for the easy access of keywords in each code that represent the same quantity.
+Some of these insights are highlighted in detail in [@ETCCrossCal2025] where a comparison of just the internal exposure time calculations of AYO and EXOSIMS revealed sources of previously unknown discrepancy. `yieldplotlib` is in many ways a continuation of that initial work, but aimed instead at the higher level yield products which are of the most direct interest.

-`yieldplotlib` is designed to communicate the results of yield codes to the broader community and produce publication-quality plots without the need to understand the complex yield codes that were used to generate the data.
+`yieldplotlib` is a Python package for visualizing the inputs and outputs of AYO and EXOSIMS through the use of a custom loading and parsing structure that allows for the easy access of equivalent data across yield code outputs. `yieldplotlib` is designed to communicate the results of yield codes to the broader community and produce publication-quality plots without the need to understand the complex underlying yield codes that were used to generate the data.
 Currently `yieldplotlib` contains modules for analyzing AYO and EXOSIMS, but is easily extensible and support for other yield codes can be easily added in the future.

 # Methods and Functionality